-Reece Román is Senior Counsel in Tyson & Mendes’ San Diego office and is a member of the firm’s Complex Trial Team.
+Reece Román is a Partner in Tyson & Mendes’ San Diego office and is a member of the firm’s Complex Trial Team.
 His practice focuses primarily on catastrophic personal injury matters, with particular emphasis on cases involving traumatic brain injuries, spinal cords injuries, and major orthopedic injuries.
 Mr. Román represents individuals, public entities, and businesses in California state and federal district courts.

 Mr. Román has litigated hundreds of personal injury, property damage, employment, construction defect, class action, and business disputes.
 He has prevailed on numerous demurrers and motions for summary judgement winning pre-trial dismissals in actions for wrongful death, personal injury, sexual abuse, nuisance, trespass, and inverse condemnation.
 He has been instrumental in the preparation and trial of dozens of matters, including many tried through verdict.